nisSubba2024/word_search/README.md

 - Search words in multiple directions (horizontal, vertical, diagonal).
 - Track and display found words.
 - Interactive user input for coordinates to search within the grid.
-- Documentation generated using Doxygen for detailed code insights.
+- Documentation generated using Doxygen for detailed code description.
 - Test file included to test the coordinates within the game.

 ## Files